Early access to the open-source repo is open

 Stand up AI analytics on top of the systems you already have

 Today's leading AI agents already work for analytics.
-You don't need a specialized AI analyst product — you need the context and trust layer around the agent.
+You don't need a specialized agent for every problem — you need the context and trust layer that makes any agent reliable.
+That layer is open source, built from an analyst interview rather than scraped from your docs.

 Context